NikolasRoufas/NIkolasRoufas/README.md

 I explore the intersection of **Neural Networks**, **Machine Learning**, and **Explainable AI (XAI)** — with a central goal of making deep models **transparent**, **modular**, and **interpretable**.

-My work revolves around:
+My work focuses on:
 - 🗣️ **Explainable NLP** — transformer-based models for analyzing social and climate discourse
 - ⚖️ **Legal AI** — GDPR-compliant text anonymization and domain-adapted transformers for legal NER
 - 📚 **Scientific Text Understanding** — extracting structured knowledge and semantic relationships from large-scale text corpora
 - 🔍 **Neural Interpretability** — studying layer-wise information decomposition and self-explainable neural networks (SENN)

-I aim to bridge the gap between **performance and transparency** in modern AI systems, designing architectures that are both powerful and explainable.
+I aim to bridge the gap between **performance and transparency** in modern AI systems, designing architectures that are both powerful and interpretable.

 ---